noofny/pet-rego-challenge/README.md

 ### Assumptions, Notes and Stuff

-- An assumption was made that it is safe for error/exception detail to be returned to failed API cals.
-In most production scenarios, it is often wise to abstract this detail and provide a standardised set of error codes which can be referenced via API documentation.
-This is often done sue to the high chance of inadvertantly exposing personally identifyable information (PII) or other sensitive data via exceptions/stack traces etc.
+- An assumption was made that it is safe for error/exception detail to be returned to failed API calls.
+In most production scenarios, it is often wise to abstract this detail and provide a standardized set of error codes which can be referenced via API documentation.
+This is often done sue to the high chance of inadvertently exposing personally identifiable information (PII) or other sensitive data via exceptions/stack traces etc.

 ## Setup